-Does your diet hold the secret to the fountain-of-youth?
+Does your diet hold the secret to the fountain of youth?
 It’s possible.
 Certain foods are packed with powerful antioxidants that help remove free radicals from the skin and body.

-Though there is no way to completely stop Mother Nature, eating a diet rich with essential nutrients can keep your skin nice and healthy.
+Though there is no way to completely stop Mother Nature, eating a diet rich in essential nutrients can keep your skin nice and healthy.
 Haley Robinson, a clinical dietitian at Piedmont Atlanta Hospital, recommends incorporating the following foods into your diet:

 1. Tomatoes: “Tomatoes have vitamin C, which helps build collagen and improve the appearance of wrinkles by making your skin look firmer,” Robinson says.
 “They also contain lycopene, which helps protect your skin from UV damage.”